The University of Pretoria uses Simcenter to help mining companies achieve lower sound levels

 University researchers opted to use sound source localization (SSL) techniques to replace measuring with a single microphone handheld device, or sound level meter (SLM), and intensity-based measurements for more efficient and faster testing.
 SSL systems help engineers visualize sound directly at the source.
 Using SSL, engineers can easily troubleshoot noise issues, compare the acoustic performance of mining machines and confirm subjective sound assessments with objective and reliable data.

 The University of Pretoria was looking to invest in an SSL device that not only allowed them to perform their research more efficiently but also fulfilled different criteria, such as frequency range, mobility, battery operated, and possessed a built-in data acquisition system.
 The Simcenter™ Sound Camera™ system emerged as the clear choice as it met all of their criteria.
 Simcenter Sound Camera is a modular, highquality digital microphone array that offers an instant overview of sound sources on any noise-generating object.
 It combines hardware and software to efficiently localize and quantify sound sources for all types of sound fields.
-Simcenter is part of Xcelerator, a comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Simcenter is part of Siemens Xcelerator business platform of software, hardware and services.

 “One major reason for selecting Simcenter Sound Camera is that you can visualize sound and identify noise sources faster and easier,” says Abrie J. Oberholster, lead consultant at the Department of Mechanical and Aeronautical Engineering at the University of Pretoria.
 “The obvious and very important advantage is that almost anyone who looks at the sound map gets an idea of where the hotspots or problem areas are.”